 “We don’t have the financial wherewithal to waste the kind of time we waste,” says Cohen.
 “If we spend a week doing document analysis that could be done by an algorithm, then we deserve to be replaced by machines.”

-“We need to reserve the work for things that take human creativity and human insight.”Susan McGregor is an Assistant Professor at Columbia School of Journalism with the Tow Center for Digital Journalism.
-In 2011, she was named as a winner in the Gerald Loeb Awards’ “Online Enterprise” category for her work on the Wall Street Journal’s “What They Know” series.
+“We need to reserve the work for things that take human creativity and human insight.”Susan McGregor is Assistant Director of the Tow Center for Digital Journalism and Assistant Professor at Columbia School of Journalism.
 Tags: Between the Spreadsheets, computer-assisted reporting